Candles (album)

 It was the last Heatwave album to be released on the GTO record label before it was wrapped up in late 1981.

+It was also the only Heatwave album to feature James Dean "J.D."
+Nicholas, he left the band after the album's release in 1980 to replace Lionel Richie as a lead singer of the Commodores in 1984.

 The album was remastered and reissued on compact disc (CD) with bonus tracks in 2010 by Big Break Records (CDBBR 0024).